-Autism Canada is adding its voice to concerns raised by other disability advocacy organizations regarding inconsistencies in the evaluation of applications for, or renewals of, the DTC.
+In November 2017, Autism Canada added its voice to concerns raised by other disability advocacy organizations regarding inconsistencies in the evaluation of applications for, or renewals of, the DTC.

 Senators request a meeting with the Prime Minister and Minister of Health on Autism.
 Senate of Canada, November 1, 2017: Open letter to the Prime Minister and the Minister of Health.